Last updated: May 4, 2026

 - Who can get it: homeowners who, as of December 31 before the tax year, are 65 or older, totally and permanently disabled, or legally blind, and who have lived in South Carolina as their permanent home for one full calendar year.

 - How it helps: this relief stacks on top of the 4% legal residence rate.
-It is not a $50,000 cash payment; your actual savings depend on millage where you live.
+It is not a $50,000 cash payment.
+Your savings depend on millage where you live.

 - How to apply: file with your county auditor.
-Under state law, filing before July 16 protects the tax year you want, and a qualifying application filed after July 15 but before the first penalty date still must reduce the taxes due for that year.
+Under state law, filing before July 16 protects the tax year you want.
+If you file after July 15 but before the first penalty date, the law still says taxes due for that year must be reduced if you qualify when you apply.

 - What to gather: age proof such as a driver’s license or birth certificate, or disability/blindness proof from the proper agency or doctor, plus deed, trust or life-estate papers, legal residence approval, and your tax bill or parcel number.